What is gaming addiction?

 In this article we will analyze:

-Why is addiction formed?
+Why is dependency formed?

 1. Loss of control